telus/tds-core/src/components/Checkbox/Checkbox.md

 ### Getting feedback for an unchecked checkbox

-Use the feedback attribute to give the user feedback regarding a missed checked checkbox by highlighting the label and checkbox element.
+Use the feedback attribute to give the user feedback regarding a missed checkbox by highlighting the label and checkbox element.

 ```